vigetlabs/microcosm/docs/api/action-form.md

 ### onOpen(payload)

-After broadcasting, if the dispatched action returns a Microcosm action, this callback will execute when the action opens.
+After broadcasting, if the dispatched action returns a Microcosm task, this callback will execute when the task opens.

 ### onDone(payload)

-After broadcasting, if the dispatched action returns a Microcosm action, this callback will execute if the action completes successfully.
+After broadcasting, if the dispatched action returns a Microcosm task, this callback will execute if the task completes successfully.

 ### onError(payload)

-After broadcasting, if the dispatched action returns a Microcosm action, this callback will execute if the action is rejected.
+After broadcasting, if the dispatched action returns a Microcosm task, this callback will execute if the task is rejected.

 ### onCancel(payload)

-After broadcasting, if the dispatched action returns a Microcosm action, this callback will execute when the action is cancelled.
+After broadcasting, if the dispatched action returns a Microcosm task, this callback will execute when the task is cancelled.

 ### onUpdate(payload)

-After broadcasting, if the dispatched action returns a Microcosm action, this callback will execute when the action emits a progress update.
+After broadcasting, if the dispatched action returns a Microcosm task, this callback will execute when the task emits a progress update.